 (2) Recognition, referral or consultation, and intervention, when a complication arises.

-(D) A registered nurse may provide nursing care which is beyond basic nursing preparation for a registered nurse, provided:
+(D) A registered nurse may provide nursing care that is beyond basic nursing preparation for a registered nurse, provided:

-(1) The nurse obtains education which emanates from a recognized body of knowledge relative to the nursing care to be provided;
+(1) The nurse obtains education that emanates from a recognized body of knowledge relative to the nursing care to be provided;

 (2) The nurse demonstrates knowledge, skills, and abilities necessary to provide the nursing care;